elihschiff/difftastic/README.md

 instructions](http://difftastic.wilfred.me.uk/git.html)), as well as many other version control systems.

+## GitHub Actions Integration

+You can automatically generate semantic diffs on pull requests using the included GitHub Action workflow.
+The workflow posts a comment with text diffs and rendered images showing the structural changes.

+See `.github/workflows/pr-semantic-diff.yml` for the implementation.

 ## Languages Supported

 Difftastic supports over 30 programming languages, see [the